9 Ways to Make Your Garden Wildlife-Friendly This Winter

 7. Don’t cut back ivy in the fall.
 A mature ivy, being evergreen, is a fantastic winter shelter for birds and insects, and the berries are a high-energy food source.
 Once spring arrives, you can cut back the ivy to keep it under control.

-8. Plant flowers for early spring pollinators.
-Hellebores, winter heather, mahonia, primroses, and crocuses are all excellent nectar sources for foraging bees and other pollinators in early spring.
+8. Plant flowers for winter pollinators.
+Hellebores, winter heather, mahonia, primroses, and crocuses are all excellent nectar sources for foraging bees and other pollinators in winter and early spring.

 If you’re looking for ways to help your garden wildlife this winter, visit our centre.
 We have everything you need, from bird feeders to winter plants, and our friendly staff are always happy to help!